 Going off on a tangent for a moment, in the world of business a company’s identity is often reflected in its mission statement.
 Sadly, in my opinion, too many companies have bland mission statements that are generally internally focused, lacking in creativity and meaningless to both customers and employees; a bit like many vision statements!

 Anyway, back to the story………

 Your identity is probably inextricably linked to your beliefs and values.
-A few years ago I was due to start a management training programme and one of the delegates, Kelvin, informed me that I would have to go easy on him because, and I quote:
+A few years ago I was due to start a leadership and management training programme and one of the delegates, Kelvin, informed me that I would have to go easy on him because, and I quote:

 “Because I am a slow learner”

 Now that’s an identity statement linked to a limiting belief, isn’t it?
 Kelvin had been told by a teacher many years before that he was a slow learner and he had accepted this without question and so a seed had been planted that had been nurtured through Kelvin’s school and work life.

 The point I am trying to make here, albeit clumsily perhaps, is that you (and all of us actually) need to be careful about how we create our sense of identity.
 It’s a bit like beliefs.
 Some of them will be empowering and support us; like our ‘best’ friend.
 Others might well be limiting and impede us; like our ‘worst’ enemy.